This website uses cookies to provide better user experience and user's session management.

 And how would you go about gathering that information?
 Using a Likert-type scale is one approach.
 This article will explain why it’s important to pay attention to the frequency of the Likert scale.

-The Likert scale is commonly employed in survey research for the purpose of gauging respondents’ opinions, perspectives, and actions.
-It enables researchers to quantify the intensity and trend of people’s attitudes and actions by using a numerical scale amenable to analysis.
+The Likert scale is commonly employed in survey research to gauge respondents’ opinions, perspectives, and actions.
+It enables researchers to quantify the intensity and trend of people’s attitudes and actions using a numerical scale amenable to analysis.

 Researchers can use Likert scale frequency responses to inform public policy, marketing, and other fields.